TeachmanLab/MTData/docs/source/index.md

 3. Deploy to server and test it in commend line(currently, the .py files are called with python.) <- not yet done.

-4. Update documentation. <- not yet done.
+4. Update documentation. <- Done.

 *Extra: Toolbox for data analysis*
 We could add small tools that make our data analysis less boring and a lot faster.
 For example, almost all the questionnaire need to be scored and transform, so we have a scale.py that has the definition for the common actions shared with every scale.
 Each scale could have there own definition of action as well.

 **Example:**
-- com.py  <- in previous section, we have multiple csv files for scales in different dates.
-Use com to put them all together.
+- tools.py  <- Tools that could be used in different situation.
 - Scale.py <- has the function of score and trans, I used it for scoring.
 Need to be extended*
-- SSS.py <- function used to print out the standard schedule sheet.

 Also, we could write function that do basic analysis that we would need for time to time.
 For example, we would need to generate a attrition rate report pretty often.
 Diheng has python codes that works with pandas and Sam probably has tons of R code as well, which could be turn into python small tools pretty easily.*